BardicDefense/purple-hack/spells.md

 The subject’s skin becomes as hard as iron, granting +8 AC.
 The subject’s movement speed is halved.

-#### Limited Wish

-_Conjuration (R: Special, D: Special)_
-The spell will fulfill literally the utterance of the caster, or duplicate the function of any lower-level Evocation spell.
-Greedy desires will usually end in disaster for the wisher.

 #### Mass Charm

 _Enchantment (R: Medium, D: 1 hour)_
-Save: Hard (Will).
+Save: Willpower 14.
 All creatures within a 30-ft radius become friendly to the caster.

 #### Mass Suggestion

 _Enchantment (R: Short, D: 12 hours)_
-Save: Hard (Will).
+Save: Willpower 14.
 All intelligent living creatures within a 30-ft radius will follow a single spoken course of action (language permitting, and limited to a sentence or two), if the caster can phrase it to sound reasonable—even if it isn’t.

+#### Passwall

+_Transmutation (R: Touch, Duration: 1 hour)_
+A 5′ diameter hole is temporarily opened in solid rock or stone, forming a passageway up to 10′ deep.

 #### Permanent Illusion

 _Illusion (R: Long, D: Permanent)_
-Save: Hard (Per).
+Save: Perception 14.
 This spell creates a visual illusion, plus any other sensory effect, of any object, creature, or force.
 The illusion can be up to 40 ft in any dimension.
 The illusion can be programmed to react to a set of conditions, and can include speech.

 #### Raise Dead